shin5ok/async-encoding/README.md

 ```
 gcloud compute ssl-certificates list
 ```
+Once you see 'ACTIVE' on 'MANAGED_STATUS' line, you can expect to access apis with your domains.
+You might see some error until provisioning has been done completely for a couple of minutes.

 ### 3. Build applications and deploy them to Cloud Run.
 Before doing here, make sure if you have Docker environment on your PC, Or you need to prepare it.